 Do I need a bankruptcy attorney?

 You can file for Arizona bankruptcy without a lawyer.
-However, any incorrectly filed cases may cause delays or denial of your claim.
-A local bankruptcy attorney can help advise you on which Chapter filing better suits your situation and can help guide you through the confusing legal process as well as represent you in court proceedings.
+However, any incorrectly filed cases may cause delays or the outright denial of your claim.
+A local bankruptcy attorney can help advise you on which Chapter filing better suits your situation and can help guide you through the confusing legal process, as well as represent you in court proceedings.

-At the Rock Law Firm, Jacob Goodman and his legal team can help you harness the power of justice to find financial freedom.
+At Rock Law Firm in Phoenix, Jacob Goodman and his legal team can help you harness the power of the Rock of Justice to find financial freedom.
 Contact us to begin the process today.